Completed Project - Australian Border Force Cutter Thaiyak

 While many engine rooms do need a significant level of equipment, sometimes its an easy fix as was this one.
 We supplied engine room mist eliminator grilles to be installed which completely solved the vessel's challenges.

-Australian Border Force Vessel Thaiyak with MAFI engine room ventilation equipment
+Australian Border Force vessel Thaiyak with MAFI engine room ventilation equipment.

 Marine Air Flow's Thaiyak Engine Room System Details